Wiphala Flag Meaning: Bolivia’s Indigenous Rainbow Symbol Explained

 If this kind of political quirkiness piques your interest, you might want to read about why Bolivia has two capitals – it’s just as tangled.

-Common Bolivia Flag Question
+Common Bolivia Flag Questions

 What does the symbol on the Bolivian flag mean?